implicitDeclaration/adversarial_detection_by_pruning/README.md

 # Introduction

-Code to the paper "You Can’t Fool All The Models: Detect Adversarial Samples via Pruning Models".
+Code to the paper You Can’t Fool All The Models: Detect Adversarial Samples via Pruning Models and Adversarial sample detection via channel pruning

 The implementation of this artifact is based on pytorch 1.6 with python 3.7.